critique-digitale/critique-digitale.ch/src/content/Concept.svelte.md

 ### What is an unconference?

 An unconference is an informal, participant-driven meeting that tries to avoid hierarchical aspects of a conventional conference.
 The format, which encourages networking, open discussions, and participation, first appeared in the Silicon Valley in the 2000’s as a tool to foster new innovation models.
-Unconferences contributed to the birth of social media and “Web 2.0”.
+Unconferences contributed to the birth of social media and ‘Web 2.0’.

 In concrete terms, the conference unfolds as follows